-- Do you experience symptoms prior to the headaches?
+- Do you have any symptoms before the headache starts?

 - How long does it last?

-- At what time of day do the headaches occur?
+- At what time of day do the headaches happen?

-- If you're female, at what time in your monthly cycle do they occur?
+- For women, at what time in your monthly cycle do they happen?

-- Are the headaches triggered by physical or environmental factors, such as odor, noise, or certain kinds of weather?
+- Are the headaches triggered by something in your environment, such as smells, noise, or some kinds of weather?

-- What words most accurately describe the pain of your headache: throbbing, stabbing, blinding, piercing, for example?
+- How would you describe the pain: throbbing, stabbing, blinding, or piercing, for example?